 |Waxing Chains||August 2020||March 2021|

-CyclingTips has covered chain maintenance, cleaning, lubrication and wear and modern pioneers of testing lubricants and chains in text articles and audio media: CyclingTips NerdAlert podcast is devoted technical and repair issues.
+CyclingTips has covered chain maintenance, cleaning, lubrication and wear and modern pioneers of testing lubricants and chains in text articles and audio media: CyclingTips NerdAlert podcast was devoted technical and repair issues.
 The panelists often mention the cycling industries’s history of selling products that have drawbacks and flaws.